Our PREMIUM North Sumatra and Java Adventure

 A decade on, but Lisbet Sirait and her Elios Group still sound great.

 Today is our off-day – a chance to rest, reflect and truly enjoy our magnificent surroundings.
-But if you awake wide-eyed and bushy tailed then we suggest you bounce up, don some smart and conservative attire and go to church!
+But if you awake wide-eyed and bushy tailed with more energy to burn then we will have options for you to consider.

-Or maybe you might like to go fishing in the lake – give us notice and we will try to arrange the hire of gear, guide and boat.
+Maybe you might like to go fishing in the lake – give us notice and we will see if we can arrange the hire of gear, guide and boat.

 Included Meals – BREAKFAST, DINNER

-Time to pack our memories and say selamat tinggal (goodbye) to beautiful Danau Toba.
+Time to say selamat tinggal (goodbye) to beautiful Danau Toba.
 We return to Medan via the plantation route and go “home” for one more overnight at the beautiful Deli River Hotel – a journey of about four hours through palm oil, rubber and cacao plantations.

 A stop for tastings at a most unlikely bakery with crazy cookie names

-We will pass through Pematang Siantar, North Sumatra’s second largest city (popn 280,000), and stop briefly to taste and perhaps buy (a box should cost about AUD$3) some famous crunchy Ting Ting, Teng Teng, Pong Pong or Ping Pong peanut cookies or rice candies (plus your choice of a host of other varieties).
+We will pass through Pematang Siantar, North Sumatra’s second largest city (popn 280,000), and stop briefly to taste and perhaps buy a box (should cost about AUD$3) of famous crunchy Ting Ting, Teng Teng, Pong Pong or Ping Pong peanut cookies or rice candies (plus your choice of a host of other varieties).